Subchapter 5 Bankruptcy Lawyers in Utah

 Known as subchapter 5, this section of the bankruptcy code went into effect in February 2020, and it enables small businesses to restructure without going out of business.
 If you’re struggling with economic losses and mounting debt – whether because of COVID-19 or another reason – our Utah SBRA bankruptcy lawyers are here to help you find a path forward.
 With a robust multidisciplinary practice that includes both business law and bankruptcy, Pearson Butler has the resources and experience to guide you through the process of debt relief.

-Contact us today at (800) 265-2314 or submit our online contact form to get started with a free consultation.
+Contact us today at (800) 265-2314 or submit our online contact form to get started with a consultation.

 What Does the SBRA Do?